⚡ Video Platforms

 These services typically provide video hosting and streaming infrastructure, content management tools, live broadcasting, and audience analytics.
 Some of them also offer monetization tools that allow creators to generate revenue through advertising, paid subscriptions, or direct viewer support.

-According to our research, video platforms are used on 26.9% of all websites.
+According to our research, video platforms are detected on 27.5% of all websites.

 ⭐ Most Popular in 2026